huggingface/datasets/docs/source/loading_datasets.rst

     An Apache Arrow Table is the internal storing format for 🤗datasets.
 It allows to store arbitrarily long dataframe, typed with potentially complex nested types that can be mapped to numpy/pandas/python types.
 Apache Arrow allows you to map blobs of data on-drive without doing any deserialization.
 So caching the dataset directly on disk can use memory-mapping and pay effectively zero cost with O(1) random access.
 The default in 🤗datasets is thus to always memory-map dataset on drive.

-3. Return a **dataset build from the splits** asked by the user (default: all), in the above example we create a dataset with the first 10% of the validation split.
+3. Return a **dataset built from the splits** asked by the user (default: all); in the above example we create a dataset with the train split.

 Selecting a split